gbsoares/microcorruption-solutions/writeups/10-jakarta.md

 45d6:  b012 b846      call	#0x46b8 <getsn>
 ```

-Performs some calculation to determine the allowed length for the password based on the length of the username. `r11` stores the length of the username, so `sub	r11, r14` does (0x1f - (username length)).
-If username length is less than `0x1f` (31), then the result is a positive integer.
+Performs some calculation to determine the allowed length for the password based on the length of the username. `r11` stores the length of the username, so `sub	r11, r14` does `(0x1f - (username length))`.
+If username length is less than `0x1f (31)`, then the result is a positive integer.
 If the username length is 31, the password has length 0.
-But if the username has length 32 (and we saw above that the username has to be less than 33), then we have `(0x1f - 0x20) = 0xffff`, which is probably not what the programmer intended to allow.
+But if the username has length 32 (and we saw above that the username has to be less than 33), then we have `r14 = (0x1f - 0x20) = 0xffff`.
 The next instruction simply ANDs the result with `0x1ff`.
-Therefore we have a vulnerability we can exploit here by setting the username to a 32 byte string in length, which then lets us input a password of length up to `0x1ff` (511) bytes.
+Therefore we have a vulnerability we can exploit here - by setting the username to a 32 byte string in length we can input a password of length up to `0x1ff (511)` bytes.

 However, after entering the password, there is similar code as what we had for the username which checks the length of the password is less than 33 bytes: